Choosing Your Next Prime Lens (Using Adobe Lightroom)

 Your camera embeds information about itself into every photo it saves.
 This is known as metadata.
 Examples of this info include the time and date of capture, the camera’s make and model, and, crucially, the set focal length of a zoom lens.
 This is true for virtually every modern DSLR, mirrorless, and point-and-shoot camera.

-Adobe Lightroom Classic—emphasis on the Classic, as this can’t be done in their simplified version—has a function that lets you filter your entire entire catalogue, or a selection of photos, by a variety of metadata attributes, including by set focal length.
+Adobe Lightroom Classic—emphasis on the Classic, as this can’t be done in their simplified version at the time of writing—has a function that lets you filter your entire entire catalogue, or a selection of photos, by a variety of metadata attributes, including by set focal length.
 When you activate the focal length attribute, the application displays a list of every focal length you’ve used to take the selected images, along with the total number of photos shot using those focal lengths.
 My theory is that focal lengths with a comparatively larger share of photos are evidence of a preference and can serve as a great starting point for picking your next no-regrets prime lens.

 Analysis and limitation